trrapp12-ironyard/Templates/README.md

   <!-- replace the "like_button.js" with the file name of the JS file where your React is written. -->
   <script src="like_button.js"></script>
 ```

-# React

-this source comes from the [React Docs](https://reactjs.org/docs/add-react-to-a-website.html).

 ### Adding React (production)